KyPhiPraniti/FinalProjectDraft/README.md

 # FitnessTasks
 Plan ahead and schedule different tasks based on your daily activities.
-FitnessTask would remind you before the activity/task and after finishing, to record the details.
+FitnessTasks would remind you before the activity/task and after finishing, to record the details.
 - Track your progress for Strength/Cardio/HIIT workout
 - Add Fitness tasks for everyday and record completion
 - Create custom workouts from Exercise database